davepinch/pinchy.cc/content/topics/people/c/chester-a-arthur/birth/birth-and-family-1-1.md

 ---
+title: "birth of Chester A. Arthur (Wikipedia)"
-title: "Chester Alan Arthur was born in Fairfield, Vermont." birth of: Chester A. Arthur born in: Vermont
+✂️: "Chester Alan Arthur was born in Fairfield, Vermont." birth in: Vermont birth of: Chester A. Arthur
 citation: >-
   Wikipedia contributors.
 (2024, November 9).
 Chester A. Arthur.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved 03:23, November 14, 2024, from https://en.wikipedia.org/w/index.php?title=Chester_A._Arthur&oldid=1256353714 snippet of: Chester A. Arthur (Wikipedia)
+Retrieved 03:23, November 14, 2024, from https://en.wikipedia.org/w/index.php?title=Chester_A._Arthur&oldid=1256353714
+license: CC BY-SA 4.0
+snippet of: Chester A. Arthur (Wikipedia)
 type: snippet
 url: /en.wikipedia.org/wiki/Chester_A._Arthur/birth-and-family-1-1/